tspeed90/memory-game/README.md

 ## MEMORY GAME
 This is a basic click-and-match memory game using images from the Pixabay API.
 The project can be found on Heroku here: https://memflip.herokuapp.com

-This project was made for the purposes of learn more about and practice:
+This project was made for the purposes of learning more about and practicing the following concepts:
 - Node
 - Request Module
 - XHR Requests